orion-tian/Asian-Food-Rec/README.md

 ### Step 3: Test deployment

-- Back at the dashboard, in the provided search bar, add the URL of your template from your repository
+- On the dashboard, in the provided search bar, add the URL of your forked repository
 - Click the **clone** button and wait for a bit till you get a confirmation
 - Click **build**, and wait for a minute.
 If all goes successfully, hitting the refresh button on the Container Information table and the logs tab will show the created data from the service.
 If this doesn't work, logout and log back in.
-- Your URL should now work and display a simple episode-searching app
+- Now, clicking on the URL button should lead you to a simple episode-searching app
 - If it doesn't load initially, give it a few seconds and reload.
 - This should be the screen you see.
 Test it out

 ![image](https://user-images.githubusercontent.com/55399795/224594465-e317dd02-7519-4fd7-aaca-32457650ce36.png)

 ## Running locally

+This is not formally a requirement of P01.
+This is to help you test and develop your app locally; we recommend each member of the team to try this out.

 ### Step 1: Set up MySQL
 You will need to install MySQL.
 Here are two tutorials that could help you with the process: